Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

           }
         }
         ```

-  **Note:** since `gocypher-cybench-comparator` now is in pre-release state, you have to add maven central snapshots
-  repo `https://s01.oss.sonatype.org/content/repositories/snapshots` to your project repositories list.

   **Note:** you may need configuration file
   [comparator.yaml](config/comparator.yaml).
 Put it somewhere in your project scope and set it with flag `-C`